 Each CCP shall ensure, for each vessel flying its flag undertaking an at sea transshipment operation, that:

-the vessel notifies its competent authority at least 7 days in advance of a 14-day period during which the at sea transshipment is scheduled to occur.

 the vessel notifies its competent authority 24 hours in advance of the estimated time during which the at sea transshipment will occur.

-the notifications referred to in a. and b. shall include the relevant information available regarding the at sea transshipment in accordance with Transshipment Notification Annex II.
+the notifications referred to in sub-paragraph a. shall include the relevant information available regarding the at sea transshipment in accordance with Transshipment Notification Annex II.

-its competent authority transmits the notifications referred to in a. and b. to the Secretariat without delay.

 an impartial and qualified observer that it has authorised is either on board the receiving vessel or the unloading vessel, who shall to the extent possible monitor the transshipment and to the extent possible completes the logsheet as set out in Transshipment Logsheet Annex III relating to quantities of the species (FAO species/group code/scientific name) of any fishery resources being transshipped.

-an observer referred to sub-paragraph e. provides a copy of the Transshipment Logsheet to the competent authority of the observed vessel.
+an observer referred to in sub-paragraph c. provides a copy of the Transshipment Logsheet to the competent authority of the observed vessel.

-its competent authority submits the observer data on the Transshipment Logsheet referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.
+its competent authority submits the observed data on the Transshipment Logsheet referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.

 the vessel notifies all of the operational details to its competent authority, as specified in a Transshipment Declaration Annex IV, within 24 hours following the transshipment.